The Ultimate Guide to ELK Log Analysis

 Released by Elastic in 2010 and based on Apache Lucene, Elasticsearch is a popular full-text search engine that underpins the ELK or Elasticsearch stack.
 DevOps teams can use Elasticsearch to index, query, and analyze log data from multiple sources within complex IT environments, supporting log management use cases like security log analysis and troubleshooting cloud-based apps and services.

-First released by Elastic in February 2016, Logstash is a server-side data processing pipeline that can ingest logs from a variety of data sources, apply parsing and transformations to the log data, and send it on to an Elasticsearch cluster for indexing and analysis.
+First released by Elastic in February 2016, Logstash is a server-side data processing pipeline that can ingest and collect logs from a variety of data sources, apply parsing and transformations to the log data, and send it on to an Elasticsearch cluster for indexing and analysis.

 DevOps teams can use Kibana to explore and analyze their log data, creating visualizations and dashboards that help analysts consume the data and extract insights.

-Why Use ELK Stack for Log Analytics and Log Management?
+Why Use Elastic Log Management?

 - Open Source Solution - Elasticsearch, Kibana, and Logstash are all open-source programs.
 That means they’re free to download and users are permitted to build plug-ins and extensions or even modify the source code.
 With no software licensing costs, it’s easy for organizations to start using the ELK stack for log analytics.